turtletopia/openaccess/README.md

 ## Verified journals

-The following journals were validated against the solution and split into two groups: supported and unsupported (at least for the time being).
+The following journals were validated against the solution and split into two groups: supported and unsupported.
+Any journal not specified here is not supported either, although with the lack of support coming from not having evaluated the journal yet instead of objective obstacles.

 ### Supported sources